ezargaruna/suticore/README.md

 rules:
 - `llms.txt` is authoritative
 - definitions in `docs/` are canonical
+- docs/ = ground truth
 - avoid semantic drift
 - consult `docs/glossary.md`

-ground truth applies
-only to published canon
+ai is a shadow.
+not a voice.

 ---